isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/mediaplayer-initialize-for-video/android-3.0-media-resource-mediaplayeritemloader.md

 >[!IMPORTANT]
 >
 >TVSDK does not support a single `QoSProvider` to work with both `itemLoader` and `MediaPlayer`.
 If your application uses Instant On, the application needs to maintain two `QoS` instances and manage both instances for the information.
-See  instant-on  for more information.
+See [Instant-on](../../android-3.0-content-playback-options-android2/buffering-configuration/android-3.0-instant-on.md) for more information.

 1. Create an instance of `MediaPlayerItemLoader`.